The Lov\'{a}sz Local Lemma: Foundations and Applications: Introduction

 \section{Introduction}

-In many applications of the probabilistic method, one considers a finite collection of undesirable events $\{A_i\}_{i=1}^n$ and seeks to show that, with positive probability, none occurs.
+In many applications of the probabilistic method, one considers a finite collection of undesirable events $\{A_i\}_{i=1}^n$ and seeks to show that, with positive probability, none of them occurs.
 If the sum of their probabilities is strictly less than one, then the union bound guarantees this.
 If, instead, the events are independent and each occurs with probability strictly less than one, then the probability that none of the events occurs equals the product of the probabilities of their complements, which is positive.

-In typical combinatorial settings, however, the events exhibit significant dependencies and may not have sufficiently small probabilities, so direct probabilistic estimates become inadequate.
-Nevertheless, in many applications, each event depends on only a limited number of others, and the event probabilities are sufficiently small relative to the reciprocal of the maximum number of events on which any given event depends.
-This observation underlies a fundamental result, namely the (abstract) \emph{Lov\'{a}sz Local Lemma} (LLL), introduced by Erd\H{o}s and Lov\'{a}sz \cite{LLL75}.
-It provides a sufficient condition under which a finite collection of events with restricted dependencies can be avoided simultaneously with positive probability.
+In typical combinatorial settings, however, the events exhibit significant dependencies and their probabilities are often not sufficiently small for direct probabilistic estimates to be effective.
+Nevertheless, in many applications, each event depends on only a limited number of others, and the event probabilities are sufficiently small compared to the reciprocal of the maximum number of events on which any given event depends.
+This observation underlies a fundamental result, namely the \emph{Lov\'{a}sz Local Lemma} (LLL), introduced by Erd\H{o}s and Lov\'{a}sz \cite{LLL75}.
+The lemma provides a sufficient condition under which a finite collection of events with limited dependencies can be simultaneously avoided with positive probability.